| ABOUT THE TOUR GUIDE | RATES | RESERVATIONS | CONTACT |

 |

 23. We then cross Bleecker Street and walk through the I. M. Pei superblock and discuss the lawsuit by Edward I. Koch and the creation of the third tower for community residents.
-Do you think that Picasso was the artist of the large Sylvette sculpture or could it be some Norwegian named Carl?
+Do you think that Picasso was the artist of the large Sylvette sculpture or could it be some Norwegian artist?

 |